michellexyzhang/mockmate/README.md

 # MockMate

-A web application that transforms worksheets and tests into beautifully formatted LaTeX mock tests in under 1 minute.
+A web app that instantly generates LaTeX-formatted mock test PDFs from worksheets and tests.

 ## Features